 I enjoyed reading this chapter and it really got my wheels turning.
-I feel that my school district does a really good job supporting teachers with productivity tools and technology related to our curriculum.
+My school district does a really respectable job supporting teachers with productivity tools and technology related to our curriculum.
 However, during this “pandemic season”, we were caught off guard for sure.
 I teach in a different county than my wife, so I got to see how two different systems handled the situation.
-I feel Cobb should have been better prepared for the situation, but when I brought up the idea of a LMS to my administrators in a Zoom meeting, I was told that it wasn’t that they didn’t want an LMS, but because the system is so large, it isn’t feasible to get enough licenses for the software.
+I feel Cobb should have been better prepared for the situation, but when I mentioned the idea of a LMS to my administrators in a Zoom meeting, I was told that it wasn’t that they didn’t want an LMS, but because the system is so large, it isn’t feasible to get enough licenses for the software.
 Money is unfortunately a barrier that exists regarding productivity tools.
-Cobb does a really good job of developing solutions to some technology problems in house, which is something that many other systems do not have the resources to do, but in regard to having an LMS that is comparable to Schoology, it appears we were caught off guard.
+Cobb does an excellent job of developing solutions to some technology problems in house, which is something that many other systems do not have the resources to do, but regarding having an LMS that is comparable to Schoology, it appears we were caught off guard.
 We were left to teach during this digital learning phase using ad-hoc resources, and as we saw in our reading, there are good options out there so that was fortunate.
 I am familiar with and use several of the resources listed in our textbook, but there are so many it’s overwhelming.
-I feel it takes time to learn how to incorporate them into our curriculum.
-I found the example lesson plans and tables with examples very helpful.
+It takes time to learn how to incorporate them into our curriculum.
+The example lesson plans and tables with examples immensely helpful.

 Something I agree with and have also noticed in my classroom is mentioned by Roblyer and Hughes (2019) on page 104.
 In a computer lab, you must “set guidelines and expectations early with students regarding technology.
 Problems can and do arise and it is important to communicate with them early on”.
 Every semester, I spend a week or more going over things regarding my lab, computers, and communicating on the web.
 I would also add that you need to reiterate these guidelines consistently as well.

 These are just a few of my thoughts regarding my reading in module three.
 Teachers have come to rely on productivity tools.
-Its always good to analyze options and talk about it with teachers in the field.
-I have definitely taken away several new resources and strategies that I will use in my classroom.
+It's always good to analyze options and talk about it with teachers in the field.
+I have taken away several added resources and strategies that I will use in my classroom.